ratatatatcode/express-ejs/documentation/06_Services.md

   await deleteDoc(todoRef);
 };
 ```

-Purpose: Removes a specific to-do item from Firestore.
+Purpose: Removes a specific to-do item from Firestore.<br>

-Parameter: id of the document in the todos collection.
+Parameter: id of the document in the todos collection.<br>

-Returns: void
+Returns: void<br>

 ###  Deletes all to-do items belonging to a user.
 ```js